 This comparison covers Ionic vs Covalent Bonding within Ionic Bonding for GCSE Chemistry.
-Revise Ionic Bonding in Bonding & Structure for GCSE Chemistry with 27 exam-style questions and 20 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 11 of 15 in this topic.
+Revise Ionic Bonding in Bonding & Structure for GCSE Chemistry with 35 exam-style questions and 20 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 12 of 16 in this topic.
 Use this comparison to connect the idea to the wider topic before moving on to questions and flashcards.

 ⚖️ Ionic vs Covalent Bonding